KatherineMichel/church-website-and-marketing-on-a-budget/executive_summary.md

 ### Revitalization Effort

 The church was also ready for a new community outreach campaign.
+In the process of doing research for this outreach campaign, I would learn more about the problems facing the Pretty Prairie United Methodist Church and the national United Methodist Church.

 ## Solution

 I would project manage a modern new website and marketing plan for the church, using low-cost tools and available resources.
+In addition, I would conduct a [Research and Design Sprint](research_and_design_sprint.md) that would lead to new ideas for the national church.